simul/simul.github.io/unrealengine/index.md

 Modified Files in the Unreal Engine
 --------
-The following files in the UE source have been modified in the Simul branch.
+The following files in the UE source have been modified in the Simul fork of the UE4 repo.
+If you are merging trueSKY into a custom fork, you must ensure that the trueSKY modifications are carried over.

 	Engine\Source\Runtime\Renderer\Private\DeferredShadingRenderer.cpp
 	Engine\Source\Runtime\Renderer\Public\RendererInterface.h